kaustubh-karkare/glados/DESIGN.md

         * Markdown Editor with Tagging Support.
         * Datetime Edtior.
 * Random Thoughts
-    * Category 0 is Uncategorized.
     * Monospace font (Consolas), small size, black & green/blue/red theme.
-    * Category Ideas
-        * Exercise > Cycling.
-Time (minutes), Distance (miles), Calories.
-        * Exercise > Suryanamaskar.
-Count.
-        * Entertainment > Movie
-        * Reading > Literature.
-Name?
-Summary.
-        * Reading > Education.
-Link is necessary.
-        * Writing > Story Ideas.
-        * Writing > Blogs.
-        * Travel Logs
-    * Certain entrie are associated with time, and others are not.
+    * Certain entries are associated with time, and others are not.
         * It might be useful to track when an item was created.
         * Certain items are timeless.
         * Separation of creation time vs completion time?